MicrosoftDocs/patterns-practices/patterns-practices/guide/15-extending-the-prism-library-5.0-for-wpf.md

 To change the logical navigation structure, derive a new class from **RegionNavigationContentLoader** and override the **GetContractFromNavigationContext** method.
 In the method, translate the incoming contract name to the view type name to load.
 It is recommended to call the base class because it conveniently parses the URI into a contract string to inspect.
 The following code example shows a custom region content loader that maps "Home" to the Home view and "About" to the About view.

+> [!NOTE]
-**Note:** This example uses MEF, so export attributes are applied at the top of the class to make it available in the MEF container.
+> This example uses MEF, so export attributes are applied at the top of the class to make it available in the MEF container.

 ```C#
     [Export(typeof(IRegionNavigationContentLoader))]